Chart Color Schemes

 Infrastructure

-Ridgehaven has moderate levels of nearby infrastructure activity, ranking in the 48thth percentile nationally
+Ridgehaven has emerging levels of nearby infrastructure activity, ranking in the 30thth percentile nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified two projects expected to affect the region: - Tea Tree Gully Sustainable Sewers Program - Hope Valley Sporting Club Amenities Improvements Other notable initiatives include Golden Grove Neighbourhood Code Amendment and Northern Adelaide Irrigation Scheme (NAIS) - SA Water.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified two projects likely impacting this region.
+Major initiatives include Tea Tree Gully Sustainable Sewers Program, Hope Valley Sporting Club Amenities Improvements, Golden Grove Neighbourhood Code Amendment, and Northern Adelaide Transport Study.
+The following details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.